You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 No, no, that's what I mean.

-If he went during a you know a Clinton or or uh Carter administration and went to that same dinner, the the media would be all over him about breaking the protocol.
+If he went during a Clinton or the Carter administration and went to that same dinner, the media would be all over him about breaking the protocol.

 Let me say something about that.

-Now, uh when it comes to the White House Correspondents Dinner, I've I've been to, I think three of them.
+Now, when it comes to the White House correspondence dinner, I've been to, I think, three of them.

-And after the third one, when Clinton tried to call me a racer, did call me a racist because I was defending Janet Reno because she was being attacked by John Conyers.
+And after the third one, when Clinton tried to call me a racist, did call me a racist because I was defending Janet Reno because she was being attacked by John Conyers.

 And that's why they have certain Hollywood entertainers show up.

-The big name this year was that loser from the what is it, American Idol, Sanjay, is that his name?
+The big name this year was that loser from the, what is it, American Idol, Sanjaya?

 Sanjaya, whatever.

-But my objection to this is that everybody that well, given the makeup of Washington, over half the people in that room of 3,000 despise George Bush.
+But my objection to this is that everybody, well, given the makeup of Washington, over half the people in that room of 3,000 despise George Bush, and yet they're going to act nice.

-And so the the idea of you know the White House correspondents get together to honor each other, give out awards to each other and some young, budding up and coming journalists and so forth.
+And so the idea of, you know, the White House correspondents get together to honor each other, give out awards to each other, and some young, budding, up-and-coming journalists and so forth.

-If it were real, nobody'd get along because the the partisan divisions that existed at four o'clock that afternoon would not be put to bed at seven o'clock that night.
+If it were real, nobody'd get along because the partisan divisions that existed at 4 o'clock that afternoon would not be put to bed at 7 o'clock that night.

-And the problem with it is, is when these people act like they can put these things to bed at seven o'clock for five hours, it shows what?
+And the problem with it is, when these people act like they can put these things to bed at 7 o'clock for five hours, it shows what?

 That they're being phony the rest of the time or they're being phony for those five hours.

-Regardless, they're they're phonies at some point in their lives.
+Regardless, they're phonies at some point in their lives.

-And I just it for me it it it's it's not a place it's just not my place.
+And I just, for me, it's not a place.

 I get invited now and then.